NoncreativeUsername/TicTacToe/README.md

 # TicTacToe
 A game of Tic Tac Toe

+A simple game to learn github and start learning c++

 pretty self explanitory, just compile, run, and follow the onscreen instructions

 has singleplayer or two player mode